Apache Flink, DataStream API, Stream Processing, Transformations, Windowing

 The connector handles offset management, consumer group coordination, and automatic failover, integrating seamlessly with Flink's state management.

 Production streaming applications require comprehensive monitoring and governance.
-Governance platforms provide visibility into Kafka topics, consumer lag, and data lineage, complementing Flink's built-in metrics.
-By monitoring both Kafka and Flink metrics, teams can identify bottlenecks, track data quality, and ensure SLA compliance through comprehensive observability tools.
+Conduktor provides enterprise-grade visibility into Kafka topics, consumer lag, and data lineage, complementing Flink's built-in metrics.
+By monitoring both Kafka and Flink metrics, teams can identify bottlenecks, track data quality, and ensure SLA compliance.
+Conduktor's capabilities include real-time monitoring of consumer group lag (critical for Flink applications consuming from Kafka), schema registry integration, and data quality validation, essential features for production Flink deployments.

 Practical Implementation Example